This test should always be performed in conjunction with mycobacterial culture.

 The sensitivity of this test with stool specimens is 80% and testing of additional stool specimens should be considered if the result from the first specimen is negative.

-Each year, Mycobacterium tuberculosis accounts for approximately 1.4 million deaths and is responsible for 9 million newly diagnosed cases of tuberculosis worldwide.
-M tuberculosis is spread from person-to-person via respiratory transmission, and has the potential to become resistant to many or all of the antibiotics currently used if antimycobacterial treatment is not promptly initiated.
+Each year, Mycobacterium tuberculosis accounts for more than a million deaths and is responsible for millions of newly diagnosed cases of tuberculosis worldwide.
+M tuberculosis is spread from person-to-person via respiratory transmission and has the potential to become resistant to many or all antibiotics currently used if antimycobacterial treatment is not promptly initiated.
 Therefore, rapid and accurate detection of M tuberculosis in patient specimens is of clinical and public health importance.

 Conventional culture methods can generally detect M tuberculosis in 2 to 3 weeks, although up to 8 weeks of incubation may be required in some instances.
-Developed at Mayo Clinic, this rapid PCR assay detects M tuberculosis complex DNA directly from respiratory specimens and other specimens without waiting for growth in culture and, therefore, the results are available the same day the specimen is received in the laboratory.
-A mycobacterial culture should always be performed in addition to the PCR assay.
-The PCR assay is rapid but the culture has increased sensitivity over the PCR assay.
+Developed at Mayo Clinic, this rapid polymerase chain reaction (PCR) assay detects M tuberculosis complex DNA directly from specimens without waiting for growth in culture and, therefore, the results are available rapidly after receipt in the laboratory.
+A mycobacterial culture must always be performed in addition to the PCR assay.
+The PCR assay is rapid, but the culture has increased sensitivity over the PCR assay.
 The PCR assay targets a unique sequence within the katG gene, which is present in members of the M tuberculosis complex.
 In addition, the assay can detect genotypic resistance to isoniazid mediated by mutations in the katG target, when present.

 A positive result indicates the presence of Mycobacterium tuberculosis complex DNA.
-Members of the M tuberculosis complex detected by this assay include M tuberculosis, M bovis, M bovis bacillus Calmette-Guerin (BCG), M africanum, M canettii, and M microti.
-Other species within the M tuberculosis complex (eg, M caprae, M pinnipedii, and M mungi) should, in theory, be detected using the primer and probe sequences in this assay, but they have not been tested.
+Members of the M tuberculosis complex detected by this assay include M tuberculosis, Mycobacterium bovis, Mycobacterium bovis bacillus Calmette-Guerin, Mycobacterium africanum, Mycobacterium canettii, and Mycobacterium microti.
+Other species within the M tuberculosis complex (eg, Mycobacterium caprae, Mycobacterium pinnipedii, and Mycobacterium mungi) should, in theory, be detected using the primer and probe sequences in this assay, but they have not been tested.
 This assay method does not distinguish between the species of the M tuberculosis complex.
+If an isolate of M tuberculosis complex is already available, species identification can be performed; order TBSP / Mycobacterium tuberculosis Complex Species Identification, PCR, Varies.

 A negative result indicates the absence of detectable M tuberculosis complex DNA.